tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.
-The application must only change its state based on input from block execution (`FinalizeBlock` calls), and not through any other kind of request.
+The Application must only change its state based on input from block execution (`FinalizeBlock` calls), and not through any other kind of request.
 This is the only way to ensure all nodes see the same transactions and compute the same results.

-Some Applications may choose to execute the blocks that are about to be proposed (via `PrepareProposal`), or those that the application is asked to validate (via `Processproposal`).
+Some Applications may choose to execute the blocks that are about to be proposed (via `PrepareProposal`), or those that the Application is asked to validate (via `Processproposal`).
 However the state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided.